Useful Sources to check

 These may also contain including names and addresses of relatives remaining in Ireland.

-Burial & Cemetery Records/Memorium Inscriptions:
+Burial & Cemetery Records/Memoriam Inscriptions:

 May contain additional information to death records.